JulienRineau/mask-builder/README.md

    npm install
    ```

-2. Service account key:
-   - The app is configured to use a service account key located at:
-     `/Users/julien/Github/zeroshot/mask-builder/key.json`
-   - Make sure this file exists with proper permissions to access the bucket
-     (read and write, but not delete)

-3. Start the development server:
+2. Start the development server:
    ```
    npm start
    ```

 ## Authentication

 The app uses a simple password authentication system.
-The default password is `zeroshot`.
+The default password is `SenseiSux15!`.
 This can be changed in the `Login.js` component.

 ## Usage